openqasm/openqasm/source/language/types.rst

 Array concatenation and slicing
 -------------------------------

-Two or more classical arrays can be concatenated to form an array of the same type whose size is the sum of the sizes of the individual arrays.
+Two or more classical arrays of the same fundamental type can be concatenated to form an array of the same type whose size is the sum of the sizes of the individual arrays.
 Unlike with qubit registers, this operation copies the contents of the input arrays to form the new (larger) array.
 This means that